 You are now leaving GSK’s website and are going to a website that is not operated/controlled by GSK.
 Though we feel it could be useful to you,we are not responsible for the content/service or availability of linked sites.
 You are therefore mindful of these risks and have decided to go ahead.Agree Agree Agree Stay

-According to the World Health Organisation, vaccination prevents 2 to 3 million deaths per year from diseases such as diphtheria, tetanus, pertussis, influenza, and measles.
-Experts recommend vaccination for several life-threatening infections.
-Some of them are to be taken via an injection in the first few years of life.
-Parents should follow the immunization schedule shared by their paediatrician to keep track of the multiple shots and oral doses that need to be taken, and when they need to be taken.
+According to the World Health Organization, vaccination prevents 2 to 3 million deaths per year from diseases such as diphtheria, tetanus, pertussis, influenza, and measles.2 Experts recommend vaccination for several life-threatening infections.3 Some of them are to be taken via an injection in the first few years of life.
+Parents should follow the immunization schedule shared by their Paediatrician to keep track of the multiple shots and oral doses that need to be taken, and when they need to be taken.

-For example, 6 in 1 combination vaccination helps protect children against 6 diseases: polio, hepatitis B, diphtheria, tetanus, whooping cough (pertussis), and Hib (Haemophilus Influenzae type b) disease in a single shot.
-All 6 diseases are serious.
-Polio can lead to paralysis and disability.
-Hepatitis B is a viral infection that affects the liver and can lead to short-term or long-term complications.
-Diphtheria is a serious throat infection.
-Tetanus can lead to muscle spasms and difficulty breathing.
-Pertussis is a respiratory disease that can be serious in young infants, and Hib disease also includes serious illnesses such as pneumonia or brain fever.
-The use of a 6 in 1 vaccination could result in fewer injection pricks meaning less pain along with timely protection for the child, and less discomfort for the parents too.
+For example, 6 in 1 combination vaccination helps protect children against 6 diseases: polio, hepatitis B, diphtheria, tetanus, whooping cough (pertussis), and Hib (Haemophilus Influenzae type b) disease in a single shot.5 All 6 diseases are serious.
+Polio can lead to paralysis and disability.6 Hepatitis B is a viral infection that affects the liver and can lead to short-term or long-term complications.7 Diphtheria is a serious throat infection.8 Tetanus can lead to muscle spasms and difficulty breathing.9 Pertussis is a respiratory disease that can be serious in young infants,10 and Hib disease also includes serious illnesses such as pneumonia or brain fever.11 The use of a 6 in 1 vaccination could result in fewer injection pricks meaning less pain along with timely protection for the child, and less discomfort for the parents too.
 It could also mean fewer visits to the doctor and less time off from work or family activity.12

 Recently, Mahendra Singh Dhoni, Former World Cup Captain, former Chennai Super Kings skipper, and most importantly, real-life father, has been part of an awareness campaign that talks about the prevention of 6 diseases by vaccination.
 As a father, he is well aware of how parents feel when they watch their child receiving multiple injections and the benefits that a combination vaccination offers.